geoffreycrofte/bluesky-social-plugin-for-wordpress/readme.txt

 == Screenshots ==

-1. The profile card.
+1. The profile card in light theme.
-2. The list of posts.
+2. The list of posts in light theme.
+3. The profile card in dark theme.
+4. The list of posts in dark theme.
+5. The Gutenberg block lists. (the last one isn't ours)
+6. The BlueSky Posts Feed Gutenberg options.
+7. The BlueSky Profile Gutenberg options.
+8. The plugin settings screen.
-3. A post automatically shared after a WordPress publication.
+9. A post automatically shared after a WordPress publication.

 == Changelog ==